serre-lab/color_hmax/README.md

 2. blue-sky image:
 a representative color image to show how color descriptors work

-You may need to change the normalization params according to different images.
+You may need to adjust the normalization params according to different images.
 In general, we found k=1, sigma=0.225 would be better for natural images which is constrained  by neural data.